 Visit the Mercado Central

-Have an Agua de Valencia
+Drink an Agua de Valencia

-Valencia has so much more to offer than just this handful of activites, so to make the most of this gorgeous city you really need more than one day.
+Valencia has so much more to offer than just this handful of activities, so to make the most of this gorgeous city you really need more than one day.
 You need time, good weather, comfortable shoes, and something to ease the chub rub.